FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 #figure(caption: [@ro performance for @sf=200], image("/figures/plots/postgres/scales/ro_200.svg", width: 100%) ) <sf200ro-fig>

+In @rw-scales, we present the means of the @rw tests for the different scale factors.
+We can observe that the virtual cluster and the host cluster have similar performance for the smaller scale factors, but the virtual cluster starts to fall behind the host cluster for the larger scale factors.
+Both setups reached their peak performance at @sf=100, and performance start to fall after that.
+This is expected as the database has to handle more clients and more data within the same resource constraints, which will lead to lower performance.

+#figure(caption: [@rw @tps with different database scales])[
+  #image("/figures/plots/postgres/scales/rw_means.svg", width: 100%)
+] <rw-scales>

+In @ro-scales, we present the means of the @ro tests for the different scale factors.
+We can observe that the virtual cluster and the host cluster have similar performance for the smaller scale factors, but the virtual cluster starts to fall behind the host cluster for the largest scale factor.
+Both setups reached their peak performance at @sf=50, and performance start to fall after that.
+This can be attributed to the same reasons as in @rw-scales.

+#figure(caption: [@ro @tps with different database scales])[
+  #image("/figures/plots/postgres/scales/ro_means.svg", width: 100%)
+] <ro-scales>

+=== `vcluster`'s unexpected benefits

+During the evaluation of PostgreSQL within a virtual Kubernetes cluster, we observed an unexpected benefit of `vcluster`.
+We observed that the Kubernetes operator managing the PostgreSQL cluster was sluggish when trying to remove the cluster.
+Cleaning up the database cluster took a considerable amount of time, which is not ideal, as we want to be able to quickly remove the cluster when we are done with it.
+We can't blame the operator for this, as it is as we have not delved into tuning to to suit our needs.
+We can't expect however, that every operator is highly efficient, and we might encounter similar problems in the future.

+We observed that `vcluster` can help us with this problem.
+We can create a virtual cluster, and deploy the database cluster inside the virtual cluster.
+When we are done with the database cluster, we can simply delete the virtual cluster, and the database cluster will be deleted with it.
+This is a great benefit, as we can quickly remove the database cluster, and we don't have to wait for the operator to clean up the cluster.

 == Kafka <kafka-test-exec-sec>

 In this section, we will evaluate the performance of Kafka running inside a